viccuad/braike/README.md

  - [x] Set the accelerometer and be able to receive from it.
 Understand the accel.
  - [x] Set up simple LED.
 Have a LED bright up when the accel detects the "bike" is braking.
  - [ ] Filter the accel axis info.
 Differenciate from humps and lateral movements, and braking (the though one).
+    - [ ] Filter accel info (Butterworth filters, averages?)
+    - [ ] Calibrate the direction at the beginning.
+    - [ ] Save a vector of direction meanwhile it is in movement.
+    - [ ] Detect braking.
  - [ ] Set up powerful final LED.
  - [ ] Power it by batteries.
  - [ ] Go to low power mode on atmega and accelerometer if there isn't movement for 1 minute.
 Set up wake-up.